annk15/MTGKeywordHelper/README.md

 ## License

-### Important Licensing Notice
+### License Disclaimer
 This project incorporates Magic: The Gathering content, which is the property of Wizards of the Coast.
-This content is used in compliance with Wizards of the Coast's [Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy). **Users of this project must adhere to this policy and understand that the Magic: The Gathering content is not licensed under (the same license as this project).**
+This content is used in compliance with Wizards of the Coast's [Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy). **Users of this project must adhere to this policy and understand that the Magic: The Gathering content is not licensed under (the same license as this project).** <br></br>
 Additionally, if any content is retrieved from third-party sources (e.g., a wiki API), it is subject to the licensing terms of that content's original license.

-### Fan Content Policy
+#### Fan Content Policy
 This project is compliant with the Wizards of the Coast Fan Content Policy.
 The content used in this project is for non-commercial purposes and is intended to celebrate the Magic: The Gathering game and community.

 All Magic: The Gathering card images, logos, and art are the property of Wizards of the Coast. **This project is not affiliated with, endorsed, sponsored, or specifically approved by Wizards of the Coast LLC.** For more information on Wizards of the Coast’s policies, please visit the [Fan Content Policy](https://company.wizards.com/en/legal/fancontentpolicy).